renaissance-publishing/renaissance/content/chapters/35-module-monastery.md

 This scenario proceeds much like the previous one, with one difference: we assume that a lion might have a meaningful discussion with gazelles if it's *outnumbered* and *outgunned*.

-Essentially, in this scenario, we assume two things: that monster doesn't want to be defeated—perhaps destroying it will send it back into the realms of the dead, and it doesn't want that to happen—and that it can leave the monastery (and that the blizzard will follow it).
+Essentially, in this scenario, we assume two things: that monster doesn't want to be defeated — perhaps destroying it will send it back into the realms of the dead, and it doesn't want that to happen — and that it can leave the monastery (and that the blizzard will follow it).
 (We also note that the analogy to lions and gazelles is imperfect, since the monster doesn't actually *need* to kill people; it's only doing that because it's already dead and beyond mortal concern, which means it has no particular reason to care about morality.)
 This opens up a kind of opportunity for the party: they can perhaps negotiate with it.

 There's a simple and compelling utilitarian case to make here: "if you keep trying to kill us, we'll have to kill you, and that's bad for you.
-Instead, if you simply left—and, hopefully, take the blizzard with you—we'll stop needing to kill you."
+Instead, if you simply left — and, hopefully, take the blizzard with you — we'll stop needing to kill you."

 While this saves the Hella Valley, it also creates a problem somewhere else.
-If the monster travels to the lonely peaks of the World-Spine (for example), then that's fine—it won't be bothering anyone up there.
+If the monster travels to the lonely peaks of the World-Spine (for example), then that's fine — it won't be bothering anyone up there.
 If, however, it simply descends on a neighboring town, then the party will be responsible for a major disaster.
 And, of course, this leaves the wanton slaughter of the monks unavenged.
 This creates excellent opportunity for moral haggling within the party!